Farewell, My Lovely (1975)

 Returning

 We have a lot of returning actors this time.
-The first of which Robert Mitchum as Marlowe makes the whole thing work.
+The first of which is Robert Mitchum as Marlowe, who makes the whole thing work.
 He is a beaten-down private investigator.
 Maybe not as far gone as Ira Well (Art Carney) in The Late Show (1977), but getting there.
 Mitchum was first covered in one of the greatest Film Noirs, Out of the Past (1947).

-Charlotte Rampling played the role of Mrs. Grayle as well as the missing Velma.
+Charlotte Rampling played the roles of Mrs. Grayle and the missing Velma.
 Rampling was first covered in Angel Heart (1987).

 John Ireland played the role of Detective Nulty.
 He really looked the part of a public servant at the end of a long career.
 Ireland was first covered in the classic western Red River (1948).